Hans Schuler

 Hans K. Schuler (May 25, 1874 – March 30, 1951) was a German-born American sculptor and monument maker.
-He was the first American sculptor ever to win the Salon Gold Medal.
+He was the first American sculptor to win the Salon Gold Medal.
 His works are in several important museum collections, and he also created many public monuments, mostly for locations in Baltimore, Maryland and in the Washington, D.C. area.
 For over a quarter of a century he served as president of the Maryland Institute College of Art.

 Life and work

 Hans Schuler was born in a part of Alsace-Lorraine which was then under German sovereignty, though it is now part of France.
 Schuler's family emigrated to the United States while he was still a youngster.
 He graduated from the Maryland Institute College of Art (MICA) in Baltimore, Maryland, having studied there at the Rinehart School of Sculpture.